dstl/YAWNING-TITAN/README.md

 As the **YT** project progresses, updates will be posted on this site.

-## What's YAWNING TITAN built with
+## What's YAWNING-TITAN built with

 - [OpenAI's Gym](https://gym.openai.com/)
 - [Networkx](https://github.com/networkx/networkx)
 - [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3)
 - [Rllib (part of Ray)](https://github.com/ray-project/ray)

+## Contributing to YAWNING-TITAN
+Found a bug, have an idea/feature you'd like to suggest, or just want to get involved with the YT community, please read our [How to contribute to YAWNING-TITAN?](CONTRIBUTING.md) guidelines.

-## Getting Started with YAWNING TITAN
+## Getting Started with YAWNING-TITAN

 ### Pre-Requisites